rqlite/rqlite/DOC/DATA_API.md

 There are [client libraries available](https://github.com/rqlite).

 ## Data and the Raft log
-Any modifications to the SQLite database go through the Raft log, ensuring only changes committed by a quorum of rqlite nodes are actually executed against the SQLite database.
+Any modifications to the SQLite database go through the Raft log, ensuring only changes committed by a quorum of rqlite nodes are actually applied to the SQLite database.
 Queries do not __necessarily__ go through the Raft log, however, since they do not change the state of the database, and therefore do not need to be captured in the log.
 More on this later.

 ## Writing Data
 To write data successfully to the database, you must create at least 1 table.
 To do this perform a HTTP POST on the `/execute` endpoint.
 Encapsulate the `CREATE TABLE` SQL command in a JSON array, and put it in the body of the request.
 An example via [curl](http://curl.haxx.se/):